apache/royale-docs/component-sets/jewel/jewel-container.md

 ### Common Beads

-Jewel `Container` can use any of the layout beads available in Jewel library.
+Jewel `Container` can use any of the layout beads available in the Jewel library.
 Also you can check [Related controls](component-sets/jewel/container.html#related-controls) section to see some preconfigured containers with specific layouts.

 ## More examples